Tyler-Oliveira/BankChan/README.md

 # Bank-Chan 🤑

-AI-powered Bank mascot experience.
+AI-powered Banker experience.
 Users describe a vibe, meme, or crypto scenario and get back a custom Bank-Chan response with personality, visuals, and content generation.

 ## Files